dbcls/grasp/README.md

   $ docker run --rm -it -p 4000:4000 -v /full/path/to/resources:/app/resources grasp:latest

 From published image:

+> [!IMPORTANT]
+> Published docker images contain a very old version of Grasp.
+We are working on releasing a recent one.

   $ docker run --rm -it -p 4000:4000 -v /full/path/to/resources:/app/resources ghcr.io/dbcls/grasp:<tag>